myConsciousness/content-framework/README.md

 - Be more flexible code for specification changes
 - Possible to reuse common values and behaviors defined as content and rules
 - Possible to change the behavior without changing the source code directly
+- Light and optimized NoSql database for master data

 ## How To Use